 A root store administrator or an administrator with permissions to "Manage administrators" can import vendor accounts into the store.

-To get a notion of a CSV file structure for vendor import it is recommended to perform existing vendors export as described here.
+To understand a CSV file structure for vendor import, we recommended exporting existing vendors following the procedure described here.

-To import vendors, it is necessary to use the customers.csv file with the minimal set of fields:
+To import vendors, use the customers.csv file with the minimal set of fields:

 login: Defile the vendor's login email